TercioOfParma/TextDifficultySite/ProcessOfPlanning.md

 1) Write out data structures for holding the following information:
     - Logging Information for a word in the frequency dictionary
     - A container for the frequency dictionary for the Zip File
-    - A container for the word information within a file
+    - A container for the word information within a file (I think I'll just use FrequencyDictionary)
+    - A Container for a Zip Request's information

+2) Produce a web page from which a Zip file is uploaded
+3) Have an application layer function handle translation of the files into strings
+4) Generate Frequency Dictionaries for Each file
+5) Concat these together to form an overall Frequency Dictionary
+6) Calculate Relative Difficulty Scores for Each file and output this to an Excel Sheet

 # Does the Word Information Model need to contain a rank, or should it be generated on the fly?